peshrus/top-js-libraries/README.md

+# Top JS Libraries

+The program searches the specified string in Google, takes first 5 results, collects all the JS libraries used there and shows top 5 most popular ones.

-# top-js-libraries
+# Implementations
-5 most popular JS libraries from the top 5 Google search result
+- Java